jamesjbustos/StudyGPT/README.md

 # StudyGPT

 StudyGPT is an AI-powered project that aims to provide learners and students with various tools to enhance their learning experience.
-The application introduces and bridges the gap in AI usage for non-technical users, specifically targeting learners and students.
+The application introduces AI usage for non-technical users, specifically targeting learners and students.

 ## Application Objective: